 As an educational institution Trinity College Dublin has a role in and a responsibility to society to demonstrate and promote sustainable development throughout its activities.
-The College Sustainability Policy was established in 2008 to provide guiding sustainability principles regarding campus management, buildings and services, academic activities and environmental management.
+The College Sustainability Policy was established in 2008, and updated in 2017, to provide guiding sustainability principles regarding campus management, buildings and services, academic activities and environmental management.

 The policy commits to conducting teaching, research, services and administrative operations in a manner that protects and enhances the environment, conserves natural resources, reduces greenhouse gas emissions, and supports the community and society as a whole.
 This policy applies across all parts of the College.